By Crystal Friars

 Kits are limited in number; reserve one today by calling the Library.

 If you have an old sweater of your own to convert, we can provide you with a sweater-less kit.
 Watch the Library’s Facebook page the night of Feb.
 17 for video instructions on how to complete your slipper socks.

 We can’t forget that we should love and take care of ourselves during February as well so make sure that you put Feb.
 24 at 8 p.m. on your calendar.

 Get cozy at home and join Alicia Tate via Zoom for a relaxing Yoga Nidra.
 We will turn our cameras off for full relaxation and if you fall asleep, you will be disconnected at the end of the session so no worries!

 Benefits of Yoga Nidra include help managing immune function, blood pressure, cortisol levels and inducing a restful sleep.

 Call the Library to get the Zoom link and join us!

 For information about any of our programs or to register for events, call the Library at 403-742-2292.

-If you are looking for assistance with technology, that next great page turner, movie, or information about different services and organizations in the community, stop by or call us and we can help you out.
-Don’t forget to check out our website (spl.prl.ab.ca) for other services and events coming up and follow us on Facebook for the latest news and other fun stuff!
+Don’t forget to check out our website (spl.prl.ab.ca) for other services and events and follow us on Facebook for updates and other fun stuff!